ibm-messaging/event-streams-samples/kafka-java-liberty-sample/README.md

 # IBM Message Hub Kafka Liberty sample application
-IBM® Bluemix® Message Hub is a scalable, distributed, high throughput messaging service built on the top of Apache Kafka.
+IBM® Message Hub is a scalable, distributed, high throughput messaging service built on the top of Apache Kafka.
 It underpins the integration of your on-premise and off-premise cloud services and technologies.
 You can wire micro-services together using open protocols, connect stream data to analytics to realise powerful insight and feed event data to multiple applications to react in real time.

 **Liberty for Java™ applications on IBM® Bluemix®** are powered by the IBM WebSphere® Liberty Buildpack.
 The Liberty profile is a highly composable, fast-to-start, dynamic application server runtime environment.
 It is part of IBM WebSphere Application Server v8.5.5.